1901 Vine Street

 Exhibitions of work by local artist groups or material from our collections are always on display in our hallway gallery.
 The Art Department regularly hosts workshops with a focus on the book arts and an annual artists' book fair in partnership with the Philadelphia Center for the Book.

-Email eRefArt@freelibrary.org to join our email list for future event notifications of for information requests
+Email eRefArt@freelibrary.org for information requests or to join our email list for future event notifications.